SAMAD101/Chino/README.md

 ```
 For using the Retrieval Augmented Generation (RAG) features, follow these steps:

-1. You will need to put your documents in the `~/.local/share/chino/data` directory in the root of the project.
+1. You will need to put your documents in the `~/.local/share/chino/data` directory.
+If not there, make one.

-    ```bash
-    mkdir data
-    ```
-2. Create a directory in the root of the project called `~/.local/share/chino/chroma`.
+2. Also,make sure you have a directory: `~/.local/share/chino/chroma`.
 This directory will contain the OpenAI embeddings (embedding vectors) for the documents.

 3. Process the documents and create the embeddings using the following command:
     ```bash
     chino migrate
     ```

 > The directory data and chroma directories will be made more configurable in the future releases.

 ### Using Query mode:

 Once your documents are processed.
 You can use the query mode to give prompts for the documents [RAG].